mahdiyazdani/Hypermarket/docs/managing-product-categories.md

 *You can leave slug name field **empty**, and it will be generated automatically from the color name.*
 * Choose a **Parent** if this is a subcategory.
 * Optionally, give a Description.<br/>
-*Theme will display this below the category title.*
+*Hypermarket theme will display this below the category title.*
 * Choose the **Display type**.
 Here, you decide what is shown on the category’s landing page. <br/>
 ***Standard** will take your theme’s default. **Subcategories** will display only the subcategories. <br/>
 **Products** will only display products. <br/>
 **Both** will display subcategories and products below that.*
 * Optionally, Upload/Add Image.<br/>
-*Hypermarket by default shows product category images on the homepage template.*
+*Hypermarket theme by default shows product category images on the homepage template.*